cmccarthy1/docs/docs/ml/toolkit/clustering/score.md

 3. **Silhouette Score**:

 	This score measures how similar an object is to the members of its own cluster when compared to other clusters.
-This metric ranges from -1 to +1 with a high value indicating that objects are well matched to their own clusters and poorly matched to neighbouring clusters.
+This metric ranges from -1 to +1 with a high value indicating that objects are well matched to their own clusters and poorly matched to neighboring clusters.
 A value of -1 indicates clusters are overlapping, 0 indicates that clusters are close to one another and +1 indicates clusters are separated from one another.

 ### `.ml.clust.daviesbouldin`